Skip to content

 The deeper truth is:

-• Balanced/unbalanced is about symmetry of currents/fields and reference to ground/structure.
+• Balanced/unbalanced is about symmetry of currents, fields, and the relationship to the RF reference.

 • Feedline type is a separate choice.

-You can mix-and-match—if you handle the consequences properly.
+You can mix and match feedlines and antenna types if you handle the consequences properly.

-A center-fed dipole is balanced.
+A center-fed dipole is balanced in principle.
 Coax is a shielded two-conductor line that is perfectly happy in differential mode.
-So does coax “work” on a dipole?
-Absolutely—as long as you prevent the outside of the coax shield from becoming part of the antenna.
+So does coax work on a dipole?
+Absolutely, as long as you prevent the outside of the coax shield from becoming part of the antenna.

 dipole